Rundus/ACES-II/README.txt

 --- README ---

-    UIOWA_CDF_operator is a set of python scripts that process .tad telemetry files exported from an ALTAIR tm device to a useful scientific data product in the command data format (CDF) file structure.
+    ACES-II is a set of python scripts that process .tad telemetry files exported from an ALTAIR tm device to a useful scientific data product in the command data format (CDF) file structure.